-- Be full-time female faculty with a primary teaching appointment in a predoctoral or advanced dental educational program at an ADEA Member Institution (female junior dental and dental hygiene faculty members are encouraged to apply).
+- Be a full-time woman faculty member with a primary teaching appointment in a predoctoral or advanced dental educational program at an ADEA Member Institution.
+(Women junior dental and dental hygiene faculty members are encouraged to apply.)

 - Be an ADEA Individual Member.

 - Receive prior approval from the Dean or Program Director supporting their application and full participation in the program, if selected as the Enid A. Neidle Scholar-in-Residence.

 The ADEA Office of Access, Diversity and Inclusion (ADI) must receive all application materials via email by 11:59 p.m.
 Eastern Time on Monday, Dec.
 6, 2021.
 Applicants will receive an email confirming receipt of their application materials from ADI.

 Application materials sent via the postal service or private package carrier must be postmarked by 11:59 p.m.
 Eastern Time on Monday, Dec.
 6, 2021.
 We recommend that you receive a receipt from your postal or package carrier.
 Upon receiving your application materials, the ADEA ADI team will send the applicant an email confirmation.

 Incomplete applications or applications with missing materials will not be considered for the Enid A. Neidle Scholar-in-Residence Program.